Which Bike Tire Valve Type Is Right for You

 Presta Valves

-Presta valves, also known as French valves, are commonly found on road bikes and higher-end mountain bikes.
-They are slender, with a diameter of about 6mm, making them narrow compared to other valve types.
+Presta valves, also known as French valves, are standard on road bikes and higher-end mountain bikes.
+The narrow 6mm diameter fits the slender rims that performance bikes use.

 Schrader Valves